elysiajs/documentation/docs/patterns/mount.md

 In theory, this allows any framework or code that is WinterCG compliance to be run together, allowing framework like Elysia, Hono, Remix, Itty Router to runs together in a simple function.

-By this, we implemented the same logic for Elysia by introducing `.mount` method to runs any framework or code that WinterCG compliance.
+By this, we implemented the same logic for Elysia by introducing `.mount` method to runs any framework or code that is WinterCG compliant.

 ## Mount
 To use `.mount`, [simply pass a `fetch` function](https://twitter.com/saltyAom/status/1684786233594290176):